This information is intended for use by health professionals

 The effect of CYP3A4 inhibitors may be larger in infants since part of the oromucosal dose is probably swallowed and absorbed in the gastro-intestinal tract.

-Insufficient data are available on midazolam to assess its safety during pregnancy.
+There are no or limited amount of data from the use of midazolam in pregnant women.
 Animal studies do not indicate a teratogenic effect, but foetotoxicity was observed as with other benzodiazepines.
 No data on exposed pregnancies are available for the first two trimesters of pregnancy.

 The administration of high doses of midazolam in the last trimester of pregnancy, during labour has been reported to produce maternal or foetal adverse effects (risk of aspiration of fluids and stomach contents during labour in the mother, irregularities in the foetal heart rate, hypotonia, poor suckling, hypothermia and respiratory depression in the new-born infant).